adbecker/tsiR/README.md

 ### Issues

 Please email me at adbecker at princeton dot edu with any issues.
+If you find the package helpful or use it please cite us ```citation('tsiR')```.